poridhiEng/poridhi-labs/Poridhi Labs/Observability and Monitoring/Prometheus Labs/Lab 25/README.md

     rules:
       - alert: HighMemoryUsage
         expr: node_memory_MemAvailable_bytes / node_memory_MemTotal_bytes * 100 < 20
-        for: 1m
+        for: 5s
         labels:
           severity: critical
         annotations:
           summary: "High Memory Usage on {{ $labels.instance }}"
-          description: "Available memory is below 20% for more than 1 minute."
+          description: "Available memory is below 20% for more than 5 seconds."
 ```
-In this configuration, we have a single rule that alerts when the available memory is below 20% for more than 1 minute. `Labels` and `Annotations` are used to add additional information to the alert.
+In this configuration, we have a single rule that alerts when the available memory is below 20% for more than 5 seconds. `Labels` and `Annotations` are used to add additional information to the alert.

 **Update `Prometheus Configuration` file:**